oliveiraMats2/Edited_MRS_challenge_Deep_Spectral_Divers_Team/README.md

 Edited Magnetic Resonance Spectroscopy (MRS) is used to quantify metabolites that are overlapped by those of higher concentration in typical scans.
 The challenge focused on quantifying Gamma Aminobutyric Acid (GABA), which is overlapped by creatine and glutamate.
 High-quality data in Edited-MRS scans requires long scan times.
 The challenge proposed the use of machine learning models to reconstruct spectra using three quarters less data, enabling four times faster Edited-MRS scans.

 Participants in the challenge were provided with simulated and in vivo data training sets representing GABA-edited MEGA-PRESS scans composed of two subspectra (ON and OFF).
 Scripts for data augmentation, including adding noise, frequency, and phase shifts, were also provided.
-The models submitted by the teams were evaluated on simulated data, homogeneous in vivo data (single-vendor), and heterogeneous in vivo data (multi-vendor) using quantitative metrics such as mean squared error, signal-to-noise ratio, linewidth, and peak shape.
+The models submitted by the teams were evaluated on simulated data (Track 01), homogeneous in vivo data (single-vendor) (Track 02), and heterogeneous in vivo data (multi-vendor) (Track 03) using quantitative metrics such as mean squared error, signal-to-noise ratio, linewidth, and peak shape.

 The results of the challenge were summarized and submitted for a joint publication